jtsiomb/clray/README.rst

-Clray is free software; feel free to use, modify, and/or redistribute it, under the terms of the GNU General Public License version 3, or (at your option) any more recent version published by the Free Software Foundation.
+Clray is free software; feel free to use, modify, and/or redistribute it, under the terms of the GNU General Public License version 3, or (at your option) any later version published by the Free Software Foundation.
 See COPYING for details.

 Material file format extensions